marquesds/vesting/README.md

   - Specially the Single Responsibility Principle and Dependency Inversion Principle (all dependencies was set in the "terrible Main file")
   - I confess that I broke the Interface Segregation Principle on `FailFastVestRequestEventParser` class, but in this case I prefer to refactor it when the need arises (when there is other rules to validate the fields, for example)
 - The most of the libs added on `build.gradle` are related to tests.
 But I also included a lib to read csv files and avoid the need to dealing with extra boilerplate
+- I'm using `BigDecimal` for not losing the quantity precision
 - I'm using the `BufferedInputStream` to read chunks of bytes until 2Gb.
 This would allow the processing of larger files and save some memory
 - I've decided to not implement this software in an async way, since that opening a file would be the only "expensive" operation, and I'm reading just one file